 "We are just east of the Salton Sea and are being attacked by five HK's.
 We've lost one of our external fuel tanks.
 I request immediate assistance."

 "Don't worry honey.
 I'm sending fighter jets to your location now."
 General Brewster holds the mike to one side.
 "Pilot get a message to the squadron leaders.
 I want as many jets as they can spare sent there right now!"

 "Yes sir." the pilot responds as he switches the secondary radio over to the squadron leaders frequency.

-General Brewster lets go of the mike.
+General Brewster raises the mike to his mouth again.
 "Kate I'm scrambling some jets to your location now."

 "Affirmative.
 They'd better hurry.
 We're running out of missiles and we're low on fuel!" she says just as Derek fires two missiles at one of the HK's.